kamperh/suzerospeech2019/features/readme.md

     ./extract_zs2019_fbank.py english train
     ./extract_zs2019_fbank.py english test

 The default parameters for the filterbanks are set in `features.py`.
+To extract features for Buckeye data, the corresponding `buckeye` scripts can be called (these do not require the `dataset` argument).

 The filterbanks can be converted to binary files by running: